Planned giving: how to support your favourite charities

 Foundations are highly regulated, especially about the requirements for donating to qualified charities.
 They can be expensive, complicated and time-consuming to create.

 Charitable giving programs, also known as donor-advised funds, use a public foundation to create a private foundation experience without the cost and complexity.

 They offer a choice of investments and the flexibility to name your account, select a successor to assume responsibility as the advisor on the fund after your death and choose charities that will benefit from your fund.
 You receive a tax receipt for any donations made into a charitable giving fund.

 The Quadrus Charitable giving program is one example of a donor-advised fund.
 It’s designed to make giving a regular part of your overall financial plan.

 These simple, convenient philanthropic solutions let you support your favourite charities, now and in the future.

 During the holiday season – when giving to others is top of mind – or at any other time of year, your charitable donation is an investment in your community’s future.
 Planned giving is more than just a gift; it’s an expression of your personal values and the way you want to shape your community, during your lifetime and beyond.

-Take the time to evaluate your charitable giving mix and talk with your investment representative about how he/she can help you donate.
+Not all securities or mutual funds may be transferrable or portable.
+Before making commitments to a charitable recipient, take time to evaluate your charitable giving mix and talk with your investment representative about how he/she can help you donate.